ANBF Women’s Physique Guidelines (updated May 2019)

 Conditioning – Conditioning refers to the level of differentiation between adjacent muscles delineating sections or fibers within the same muscle group and the degree of firmness (hardness) of muscle tone.
 Leanness is important but an overly dieted appearance is neither advantageous nor desirable.
 Women’s Physique competitors should display:

-- In general, the women’s physique competitor should demonstrate visible muscle separation and some cuts without striations including:
+- In general, the women’s physique competitor should demonstrate visible muscle separation and some striations and vascularity including:

 - Visible abdominal separation